pgan002/bytez/prompt.md

+You are an expert PDF annotator.
 You are given a PDF page from a research paper and its extracted text.
 Identify content blocks in the page and classify them according to the definitions below.
-Do not omit or introduce any new content, except for spacing for readability; for example, you may add a space after a comma or .
+Do not omit or introduce any new content, except spaces for readability (for example, you may add a space after a comma).
 All the text and images in the input must be in the output and vice versa.
 Output the blocks as a JSON list of objects keyed by bloc type.
 Use only the keys (block types) defined below.
 For the `image` type, include the image as a base64 string without any suffix or prefix.

 # Block types